inivekin/abosa/abosa.typ

 I hurt by herding them inside,
 I'm glad they fly off badly bruised,
-I'd rather that than if they died.
-But I don't weep on higher soil, for expectations it subverts, it's not like creature drenched in oil, nor breathing through a mouth of dirt.
+I'd rather that than if they died. though I'd not weep on higher soil, for expectations it subverts, it's not like creature drenched in oil, nor breathing through a mouth of dirt.